Best practices for Reservation API implementation¶

 Do not use

-Our API selects only messages that have not yet been delivered by default, so the
+last_changed query parameter, the Reservations API selects only messages that have not yet been delivered or processed succesfully.

 An example of reasonable use of